software-students-fall2023/4-containerized-app-exercise-samuel/instructions.md

 The web app must be built using the Python [flask](https://palletsprojects.com/p/flask/) framework and will connect to the database via `pymongo`, with any additional modules or libraries that you would like.

 - The server must store the data received in a database and provide a web dashboard for users to visualize the data.
+- The code must also be formatted in accordance with `PEP 8` using the `black` formatter and `pylint` linter to ensure correctness.
 - Unit tests using `pytest`and [pytest-flask](https://pytest-flask.readthedocs.io/en/latest/) must be written for the web app code that provide at least 80% code coverage of the server code.
 - The web app must have a Continuous Integration / **Continuous Deployment** (CI/**CD**) workflow using [GitHub Actions](https://github.com/features/actions) that automatically builds, tests, and deploys the updated server subsystem every time a pull request is approved and code is merged into the `main` branch.
 - Like the other parts, the web app must run within its own Docker container.